Odesa Poets Portfolio

 “Putins come and go.
 We are putting together a literary magazine.
 If you want to help, send poems.”

-Maia’s phone lights up, interrupting that months-old memory:
+Maya’s phone lights up, interrupting that months-old memory:

 “Stay?”
-Her eyebrows, a half-raised challenge.
+Her eyebrows are a half-raised challenge.

-In front of him, Evgenii’s eyes waltz between alertness and near-dozing, like he is trying to decide which reality he prefers.
+Evgenii’s eyes waltz between alertness and near-dozing, like he is trying to decide which reality he prefers.

-Evgenii’s bald spot quivers like it’s trying to escape his head.
+When the building shudders, dust drifting down, Evgenii’s bald spot quivers like it’s trying to escape his head.

-“If they are going to keep bothering us with air-raids, let’s give them a soundtrack they won’t forget.”
+“Please do,” Maya shouts from our front row, raising her glass.
+“If they are going to keep bothering us with air-raids, lets give them a soundtrack they won’t forget.”

-Another hour passes and it is when the reading is over that Oleg’s just stepping through the door, his chest heaving and forehead glistening with sweat, a mixture of disappointment and relief set on his jaw.
+Another hour passes and just as the reading ends, Oleg steps through the door, his chest heaving and forehead glistening with sweat, a mixture of disappointment and relief in the set of his jaw.
+Everyone was leaving, so he turned around and minutes later he is reminiscing about the history of “Evening Odesa,” where he is head editor, his commentary punctuated by an occasional wry shrug.

-“You should have seen it in the ’90s,” he is gesticulating.
-“We were printing on whatever paper we could find.
+“You should have seen it in the ’90s.
+We were printing on whatever paper we could find.
 Sometimes I think the readers were more interested in what they could do with the paper than what was printed on it.”

+“When half the city fled?”
+Maya finishes for him.
 A violinist hurries past, case bouncing against her back.
-She collides with a man carrying a crate of apples.
-Apples go flying.
+She collides with a man carrying a crate of apples away from the market.
 He steadies himself, calls out.
 She waves without looking back, already late for whatever urgency awaits.

 I blink.
 “Submarine days?”

-Our conversation moves on, Oleg reports on the refugee center he and I had just visited, I watch a seagull dive for discarded bread.
+Our conversation moves on.
+Oleg is writing about the refugee center he and I had just visited, I watch a seagull dive for discarded bread.
+“At the refugee center, kids are climbing all over Isaak Babel statue like he’s a jungle gym.”

 A coffee cart appears around the corner, the smell cutting through air towards us.
-Maia veers towards it, fishing coins from her pocket.
+Maya veers towards it, fishing coins from her pocket.
 “Three,” she tells the vendor, then returns to us.
-“My treat.”
-“So, these kids at the center.
+“My treat.
+So, these kids at the center.
 Parents awol?”

 A woman in a paint-splattered smock waves from across the street, nearly upending her easel.

-Oksana dodges a cyclist, canvas flapping.
+Elena dodges a cyclist, canvas flapping.
 “Barely!
 This poetry-jazz fusion you are planning is giving me gray hairs.
 It’ll be worth it, right?
 I was thinking we could—”

-Oksana deflates, but nods.
+Elena deflates, but nods.
 “Of course.
 I’ll call you!”

-Maia elbows him, “Says the man who juggles reporter egos and word counts for a living.
-The kids,” she prompts, turning back to me, “You were saying?”
+Maya laughs.
+“The kids,” she prompts, turning back to me, “You were saying?”

+“Poetry?”
 Oleg snorts, coffee droplets flying.
 His jaw clenches, then relaxes as he looks at our faces.

 “So where would this literary masterclass happen?”
 Oleg asks, rubbing his side.

 We round the corner into a wave of grandparents and children spilling from a daycare.
 A henna-haired woman clutches a little girl’s hand, the child’s other arm wrapped around a one-eyed stuffed elephant.
 A grandfather in a faded naval cap hoists a boy onto his shoulders, small fingers tangling in gray wisps.
 Their chatter mingles with the clatter of the approaching tram.
+In the midst of this chaos, that evening’s conversation turned into a plan, and the plan unlikely as it was (just a couple of hours away, in neighboring Kherson, drones sent by the Russian army hunt civilians daily) became a program where local kids from Odesa schools and refugee kids from all over Ukraine share poems, and write their own.

-Here is a poem by Tamara, a ten-year old girl:
+Here is a poem by Tamara, a ten year old girl:

 I have a sore throat,